July 6, 2010

 June 14, 2010

-I am an adopted Korean American woman.
+I am currently in the Educational Leadership program at PSU and will have an Ed.D. in the Spring of 2017.
 I have a Masters of Art in Art Therapy (MAAT) from the School of the Art Institute of Chicago and post-graduate work at University of London: Goldsmith College in their Postgraduate Diploma in Art Psychotherapy.
-I also have a Bachelor of Science in Child and Family Studies, Graphic Design, Arts and Letters and Social Sciences with a minor in Psychology form Portland State University.
+I have a BS in Graphic Design, Child & Family Studies, Arts & Letters, Social Sciences with a minor in Psychology from Portland State University.
+I am committed in building sustainable programs and partnerships that advance inclusiveness, diversity and accessibility to all children and their families.